Prithvi22001/Prithvi22001/README.md

 - 👋 Hi, I’m Prithvi
-- 👀 I’m interested in Machine Learning ,Security and Data Privacy using ML techniques
+- 👀 I’m interested in Software Engineering,Machine Learning ,Security and Data Privacy
-- 🌱 I’m currently learning Bayesian Machine Learning
+- 🌱 I’m currently learning Bayesian Machine Learning and reinforcement learning
 - 💞️ I’m looking to collaborate on any Python Projects
 - 📫 You can reach me on my email prithvi.shah@uconn.edu